Aliszl/Front-End/README.md

 # Front-End

 Front End repository
+Cambridge Canine City

 - What problem does your app solve?

-Generates a local database of parks that users can interact with Makes access to local parks easier for tourists
+Cambridge is a small green city with many local parks, but people tend to stick to the same park on their doorstep for want of local knowledge.
+The Cambridge dog walking community has had enough tedium, we want a resource that lets us know about all those hidden local gems of open spaces, to broaden our canine companions experiences.
+Where are they, are our pooches welcome?
+Can we let them run free or are they restricted to certain areas?

 - Be as specific as possible; how does your app solve the problem?
   Displays a directory of park listings where users can search and find a park based on preference.

-- What is the mission statement?
+* What is the mission statement?
   To put local parks in the spotlight for tourists.

 Features

 - What features are required for your minimum viable product?
   Create user account (Login / Signup)
   Add Parks with criteria
   Delete a Park
   Display a list of parks
   Rating System (Visited Parks)
   Comments
   Search Feature (Don’t need to be logged in to search)

 - What features may you wish to put in a future release?
   Add Pictures to Park Creation
   Share your rating with comments on social media
   A page that displays a list of parks a specific user added

 - What do the top 3 similar apps do for their users?
   Google Maps

 Design - Planning

 ---

-*Optional but highly recommended*
+_Optional but highly recommended_
-*Please refer to this document:*
+_Please refer to this document:_

 [Build Weeks: Planning & Design Worksheet (How to build a beautiful application)](https://www.notion.so/aabd4ef25a184a2085e511ce93480c0f)

 - What design system will you use?

-- What will your user flow be?
+* What will your user flow be?

 - What is the URL to your wireframes?

 Frameworks - Libraries

 - What 3rd party frameworks/libraries are you considering using?

-- Do APIs require you to contact its maintainer to gain access?
+* Do APIs require you to contact its maintainer to gain access?

 - Are you required to pay to use the API?

-- Have you considered using Apple Frameworks?
+* Have you considered using Apple Frameworks?
 (MapKit, Healthkit, ARKit?)

 For Data Scientists